sfermigier/php2py/README.md

 I don't have time to work on this project ATM, but I'm happy to review pull requests.

 If you are a student (or a group of students) in a computer science or engineering program, and you want to work on this, please contact me (<mailto:sf@abilian.com>).

+If you think this project can be useful for your company, you can support the development effort through a sponsorship via my company, Abilian: <https://abilian.com/>.

 ## Credits